 General Surgery and Gastroenterology is a 30-bed acute care telemetry unit within the medical-surgical service line.
 Our exceptional team members make a difference by providing compassionate and highly skilled care to those we serve throughout the region.
-We encourage and promote professional growth and development on 11 East by offering opportunities to participate on Shared Governance councils, opportunities to attend leadership development training, and by providing assistance with obtaining specialty certification in medical-surgical nursing.
+We encourage and promote professional growth and development by offering opportunities to participate on shared governance councils, opportunities to attend leadership development training, and by providing assistance with obtaining specialty certification in medical-surgical nursing.

-11 East is proud to be the Medical Center’s first Dedicated Education Unit.
+Our unit is proud to be the Medical Center’s first Dedicated Education Unit.
 This teaching model allows nursing students to gain “real world” hands-on experience while working alongside our experienced nurses who are providing patient care.
-Working with nursing students assists our efforts to stay abreast of the most up-to-date evidenced based practice.
+Working with nursing students assists our efforts to stay abreast of the most up-to-date evidence based practice.
 In addition, we gain satisfaction from educating the next generation of health care providers.

 Since 1973, the Hemodialysis Unit has provided acute dialysis treatments for UT Medical Center inpatients.
 The patient population currently includes medical, trauma, neurology, cardiac and surgical patients with acute renal failure as well as patients from surrounding area chronic clinics who require medical and surgical care or transplant services.

-8 East Medical/Surgical is a 30-bed acute care telemetry unit specializing in the medical management of patients requiring interventions under the supervision of the dedicated University of Tennessee Hospitalist Team.
-8 East is also a teaching floor, housing the UTH/House Staff Team 3 physician resident rotation and cultivating a proactive working relationship between physicians and nursing staff.
-8 East follows a Unit Based Care Model and is a dynamic and fast paced unit focused on multidisciplinary collaboration for patient care.
+Medical Telemetry is a 30-bed acute care telemetry unit specializing in the medical management of patients requiring interventions under the supervision of the dedicated University of Tennessee Hospitalist Team.
+The unit is also a teaching floor, housing the UTH/House Staff Team 3 physician resident rotation and cultivating a proactive working relationship between physicians and nursing staff.
+Medical Telemetry is a dynamic and fast paced unit focused on multidisciplinary collaboration for patient care.
 The unit has standard work in place for daily discharge board rounds to help best facilitate communication with providers and coordinate patient care and discharge needs.
 All nurses are required to have completed ACLS within one year of employment and professional certification is expected during employment tenure.
 The unit received the internal NDNQI Quality Award in 2015 and the Nurse Satisfaction Award in 2016 and 2017.

-On 8 East we are all one team!
+On Medical Telemetry we are all one team!

-8 East nurses are actively involved in Shared Governance at the system and unit level.
+Our nurses are actively involved in Shared Governance at the system and unit level.
 Nurses help make decisions about issues that affect and guide nursing practice.
-Registered nurses from 8 East participate on the Nursing Leadership, Practice, Quality & Safety, Research, and Professional Development Councils.
-8 East also has a very active unit council where team members have input and make decisions about the operation of the unit.
+Registered nurses participate on the Nursing Leadership, Practice, Quality & Safety, Research, and Professional Development Councils.
+We also have a very active unit council where team members have input and make decisions about the operation of the unit.

 The Oncology/Urology unit is located on 12 East, which is the top floor of the Boling Pavilion.
 This location allows for a spectacular view of Knoxville.
-12 East is a dynamic 30-bed unit with a team of RNs, certified nursing assistants, secretaries and a clinical nurse specialist.
+Oncology/Urology is a dynamic 30-bed unit with a team of RNs, certified nursing assistants, secretaries and a clinical nurse specialist.